Emergence of Gravitational Potential and Time Dilation from Non-interacting Systems Coupled to a Global Quantum Clock: Gravitational Time Dilation

 This, to leading order, matches the gravitational time dilation as recorded by a stationary test particle in a Schwarzchild metric with a central mass $M$, under our identification $\Lambda^{-1} = G/2r$,

+We note that in Section \ref{sec:newton_grav}, the same choice of $\Lambda^{-1} = G/2r$ recovered the Newtonian gravitational potential of Eq. (\ref{eq:H_AB_gravity}) between two non-interacting objects independently coupling to the coordinate clock, lending further credence to this choice.
+Unlike in classical relativity, where time dilation follows from the Schwarzschild metric, here it emerges as a consequence of the modified commutation relation for coordinate time.
+This suggests that quantum superpositions of energy states could lead to corrections beyond classical predictions, potentially observable in high-precision atomic clock experiments.
 With a simple model of the background coordinate time as a quantum degree of freedom coupling with mass-energy, we showed that gravitational time dilation is recovered as a consequence of a modification to the generator of coordinate time translations, as seen in Eq. (\ref{eq:PW_interacting_constraint2}),